-EBITDA for Q1 2022 is higher than Q1 2021 due primarily to an increase in gross profit as noted below.
+EBITDA for the 2022 periods is higher than the 2021 periods due primarily to the effect of the change in fair value of financial instruments recognized in the 2022 periods (included in total other income) and due to an increase in gross profit as noted below.

-Adjusted EBITDA for Q1 2022 is lower than Q1 2021 due to an increase in selling, general and administrative expenses partially offset by an increase in gross profit.
+Adjusted EBITDA for Q2 2022 is lower than Q2 2021 due to an increase in selling, general and administrative expenses partially offset by an increase in gross profit.